jasonmccreary/blog-posts/2012-03-09-generate-user-password-cakephp-auth.md

 description: "A script that hashes password for existing user records when using CakePHP Auth."
 subheading: "A script that hashes password for existing user records when using CakePHP Auth."
 ---
 The other day I imported some existing user accounts into my CakePHP project.
-The project was using [CakePHP&rsquo;s Auth Component][1].
+The project was using [CakePHP's Auth Component][1].
 By default, CakePHP Auth uses its own hashing to encrypt the password.
 So I needed to hash the password for the existing user accounts.

-I vaguely remembered a script in the CakePHP Book, but couldn&rsquo;t find it.
+I vaguely remembered a script in the CakePHP Book, but couldn't find it.
 I figured I could have searched for one or write one.
 In typical developer fashion, I chose the latter.

     public function generate_passwords() {
         // get the users that need their password hashed